-This Instant Pot Beef Burgundy Bourguignon Instant Pot Recipe is super easy and such a robust, flavorful beef stew that everyone will kiss you for making.
+This IP Beef Burgundy Bourguignon Recipe is super easy and such a robust, flavorful beef stew that everyone will kiss you for making.

-Hi.
-It’s Lois, telling you about my experience making Instant Pot Beef Burgundy Bourguignon in my new Instant Pot.
-It’s a simple, make-it-in-one-pot recipe, that is so packed with flavor, I will definitely make it over and over.
+This Instant Pot Beef Burgundy Bourguignon is a simple, make-it-in-one-pot recipe, that is so packed with flavor, I will definitely make it over and over.
 In fact, I have already made it three times before I even put up the recipe!
 I made it once with beef, once with lamb and that last time, I made it vegetarian.
 And it is SO AMAZING.
-I modified each recipe a bit, so I will put all three recipes up soon.

 This recipe is based on The Best Instant Pot Beef Bourguignon recipe from The View from Great Island.
 All the other recipes I found for regular Beef Bourguignon call for bacon and some call for bay leaves, so I switched up Sue’s original recipe a bit by adding both.
 It was to die for!